prestonharberts/biblegateway-to-markdown/README.md

 # Bible Gateway to Markdown Script

+This is a fork of [jgclark's BibleGateway-to-Markdown](https://github.com/jgclark/BibleGateway-to-Markdown) that catches a few more HTML elements to keep, including poetry and small cap names.
+This script is used in conjunction with my [BibleGateway-to-Obsidian](https://github.com/prestonharberts/biblegateway-to-obsidian) script.

+## Original README below

 This script uses [BibleGateway.com](http://BibleGateway.com/)'s wonderful passage lookup tool to find a passage and turn it into Markdown usable in other ways.

 The Markdown output includes: